Last updated: February 22, 2022

 Impact on charitable giving:

-When donors contribute long-term appreciated assets to charity, they may be able to minimize capital gains tax owed.
+When donors contribute long-term appreciated assets to charity, they may minimize capital gains tax owed.
 Donors are eligible to deduct the full fair market value of the contributed property but are not taxed on that unrealized appreciation.
 With an increase to the capital gains tax rate, this tax benefit could become even more significant.
 Donors may continue to be eligible to take a fair market value tax deduction on their contributions.

 Changes to the rules related to inherited property make it more important than ever for high-net-worth individuals to actively engage in estate planning in order to reduce potential future tax liabilities.

 Estates are entitled to a deduction for charitable donations.
 Many high-net-worth individuals plan to offset estate taxes with a financial plan that includes charitable giving—both by reducing the size of their estates prior to death and by including charitable beneficiaries in their estate plans.